Log Stain Failure

 Now greying and mold is happening.
 Greying on the top laterals this early after stain was applied is not a good sign.
 Eventually, if not taken care of the entire home will be very bad.

 Maybe the logs were in bad shape before the staining.
-Mold could have already been present.
+Mould could have already been present.
 If so, the logs should have been cleaned before the staining process.
-However, at first glance it appears to lack sufficient amount of stain so over all I'm guesstimating it is the applicators error.
+However, at first glance, it appears to lack a sufficient amount of stain, so I'm guessing it is the applicator's error.

 The logs also look like they weren't peeled very deep.
 This process is not my visual favourite style because they seem to darken quickly.
 Also "close to the bark" wood doesn't seem to absorb stain well.
 The outer area of the tree is very hard.